ISO/IEC 17025 Accreditation Support for Testing, Calibration, and Sampling Laboratories

 How Does a Laboratory Get ISO/IEC 17025 Accredited?

-A laboratory gets accredited by defining its scope, preparing the system, submitting to an accreditation body, completing the assessment, closing nonconformities, and receiving an accreditation decision.
-That is the real sequence shown by accreditation bodies, not a vague “apply and get certified” promise.
+A laboratory gets accredited by defining its scope, building and operating the system, applying to an accreditation body, completing the assessment, closing any nonconformities, and receiving an accreditation decision.
+The route is structured, but it is not one-size-fits-all.
+Scope, technical complexity, and readiness change how much work is involved.

 Choose an Accreditation Body and Define the Scope

-The first practical step is choosing the accreditation body and defining the scope you want to be accredited.
-The scope matters because accreditation is granted for specific activities, not for every possible task the lab performs.
-ILAC’s signatory search helps laboratories and buyers identify recognized accreditation bodies in the relevant economy, and some signatories link directly to searchable directories.
+The first real decision is choosing the accreditation body and defining the scope you want to be recognized.
+Scope is critical because accreditation is granted for specific tests, calibrations, or related activities.
+ILAC’s signatory search helps laboratories and buyers identify recognized accreditation bodies and, where available, their directories of accredited facilities.

 Build Documentation and Implement the System